jnywong/python-data-analysis/_episodes/2-plotting.md

 and that we want a tight layout.
 (If we leave out that call to `fig.tight_layout()`, the graphs will actually be squeezed together more closely.)

-> ## Back to Scripts
->
-> When you start producing more complicated plots like this, we recommend switching back
-> to writing scripts so you can store how to make your plots!
-{: .callout}

 > ## Scientists Dislike Typing
 >